The arts: Music

-Music is defined as an art form which medium is a combination of sounds.
+Music is defined as an art form whose medium is a combination of sounds.
 Though scholars agree that music generally consists of a few core elements, their exact definitions are debated.
 Commonly identified aspects include pitch (which governs melody and harmony), duration (including rhythm and tempo), intensity (including dynamics), and timbre.
 Though considered a cultural universal, the definition of music varies throughout the world as it is based on diverse views of nature, the supernatural, and humanity.
 Music is differentiated into composition and performance, while musical improvisation may be regarded as an intermediary tradition.
 Music can be divided into genres and subgenres, although the dividing lines and relationships between genres are subtle, open to individual interpretation, and controversial.

 Theatre

 Theatre is the branch of the performing arts concerned with acting out stories in front of an audience using combinations of speech, gesture, music, dance, sound, and spectacle.
 In addition to the standard narrative dialogue style, theatre takes such forms as opera (including Chinese opera), ballet, mime, kabuki, and Indian classical dance.